haydemtzl/starlingx/patch_elimination/live_migration_patches.md

 - Tenant: A group of users is referred to as a project or tenant.
 There terms are interchangeable.
 - StarlingX Nova scheduler: A modified version of the OpenStack Nova scheduler.
+- NUMA: Non-uniform memory access (NUMA) is a computer memory design used in multiprocessing, where the memory access time depends on the memory location relative to the processor.
+[Wikipedia](https://en.wikipedia.org/wiki/Non-uniform_memory_access)

 # Patches